THD-autonomous-system/ros-2023-thd/README.md

     sudo ./run_docker.sh -n

-If you need additional terminal inside of the Docker open new windows in the terminal (Ctrl+Shift+T) and use command
+If you need additional terminal inside of the Docker open new window in the terminal (Ctrl+Shift+T) and use command

     sudo ./into_docker.sh